-The Credit Committee is responsible for decisions relating to guaranties, claims (not incl. residential mortgage guaranties) and investment within the decision-making authorisations framework confirmed by the Board.
+The Credit Committee is responsible for decisions relating to guaranties, claims (excl. residential mortgage guaranties) and investment within the decision-making authorisations framework confirmed by the Board.
 The Collateral Committee is responsible for assessment of counter-collateral offered to Garantia and for ensuring the quality and effectiveness of the collateral assessment process.
 The Rating Committee is responsible for approving counterparties' credit ratings and for ensuring the quality and effectiveness of the ratings process.

 The Board of Directors approves the CEO's proposal on the structure of the company's organisation and the company's key functions and the persons responsible for these.
-The company's organisation consists of three business units, the Finance and Risk Management unit and four key functions.
+The company's organisation consists of four business units, the Finance and Risk Management unit and four key functions.
 In addition, certain functions are organised on the Taaleri Group level.

 Garantia's organisation structure is based on a model of three lines of defence in risk management and internal control.
-In accordance with this model, the tasks have been assigned to (1) units that take business risks in their operations by processing insurance policies, by making decisions binding on the company and by operating at the client interface (Sales and Customer Relations, Legal Affairs and Back Office, Investments and Business Development); (2) units that are responsible for risk control, carry out independent risk assessments and ensure that company guidelines and acts and other legal provisions are complied with (Finance and Risk Management, Actuarial Function and the Appointed Actuary, function that supervises compliance with regulations); and (3) independent internal audit function (Internal audit).
+In accordance with this model, the tasks have been assigned to (1) units that take business risks in their operations by processing insurance policies, by making decisions binding on the company and by operating at the client interface (Sales and Customer Relations, Legal Affairs and Back Office, Investments and IT); (2) units that are responsible for risk control, carry out independent risk assessments and ensure that company guidelines and legislation and other regulations are complied with (Finance and Risk Management, Actuarial Function and the Appointed Actuary, compliance function); and (3) independent internal audit function (Internal audit).